dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2717: Institutions need alternative revenue for sustainability.
+### T2717: Theatres and museums should explore private revenue sources like partnerships and sponsorships.

 |Support|
 |---|